EnochAy/HyperionDev/README.md

 Section B
 Submit the best previous project.
-Here, I chose one of my favourite projects I worked on previously, HR Analytics.
+Here, I chose one of my favourite projects I had worked on previously, HR Analytics: Job Change of Data Scientists.

 Section C
 For this Section, I used R programming language.